 - On September 2, Paul Schuytema receives an email from Brian Rodway about using the Prey engine for a third-person game named Headhunter.

-- During the following Fall, it becomes apparent that the complexity of "portal technology" is holding the development team back from actually developing a game.
+- All throughout Fall, it had become apparent that the complexity of "portal technology" was holding the development team back from actually developing a game.
 William Scarboro becomes convinced that portals should be implemented as tricks, not as an engine paradigm.
 Paul Schuytema's iteration of Prey is scrapped.
 He and William Scarboro leave 3DRealms; the rest of the Prey team is reassigned to work on the second incarnation (the first based on the Unreal engine) of Duke Nukem Forever.

 Attempts to develop the game: 2

-- On November 19, 3DRealms hires Corrinne Yu to develop a new graphical engine for Prey, by herself.
+- On November 19, only 6 days after the last developers' journal was published, 3DRealms hires Corrinne Yu to develop a new graphical engine for Prey, by herself.
 George Broussard says again: Prey and Duke Nukem 5 (tentative title) will be the first games to use this technology.

 - In December, Joe Siegler posts a final 1998 news update that says: We expect 1999 (our 12th year in the gaming business) to be our best yet, with two new Duke Nukem games coming out, as well as Max Payne (with Prey on the horizon, too).